D-Robotics/benchmark/README_cn.md

     to be enabled.
-  - When the runtime switch is enabled, [RouDi](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/website/getting-started/overview.md#roudi) must be running.- If the runtime switch is enabled, but `--zero-copy` is not added, then the plugin will not use the loaned sample API, but iceoryx will still transport the samples.
+  - When the runtime switch is enabled, [RouDi](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/website/getting-started/overview.md#roudi) must be running.
+  - If the runtime switch is enabled, but `--zero-copy` is not added, then the plugin will not use the loaned sample API, but iceoryx will still transport the samples.
   - See [Dockerfile.mashup](dockerfiles/Dockerfile.mashup)
 - Docker file: [Dockerfile.CycloneDDS-CXX](dockerfiles/Dockerfile.CycloneDDS-CXX)